Here’s the deal—all of us want JewishBoston.com to thrive. Here are a few community guidelines to make that happen:

 - Events with Jewish content, subject to the approval of the JewishBoston.com editorial team

-- Events and blog posts are featured at the discretion of the editor.
-Featuring an event or blog post as an Editor's Pick does not imply endorsement of the opinions expressed by the event or blog post on the part of JewishBoston.com or its editor.
+4. Events and blogs, which are contributed by third parties, are featured at the discretion of the editors.
+Featuring an event or blog does not imply endorsement of the opinions, facts or media expressed by this content on the part of JewishBoston.com or its editors.

 5. See the Terms & Conditions if you want the details.